 If you’re suffering from vertigo, it can make it difficult to take part in your daily routine.
-Physiotherapy can help to relieve the symptoms that are associated with vertigo.
-Some of the common symptoms of vertigo are dizziness, ringing in the ears, hearing loss as well as feeling off balance and headaches.
-Here is an example as to how physiotherapy helped one of Core Physio’s clients with vertigo.
+Physiotherapy can help you to relieve the symptoms that are associated with vertigo.
+Some of the common symptoms of vertigo:

 An interesting person came into the practice.
-Her name is Sarah*, Sarah* is a 37 year old with two very young daughters.
-One day, she lent over to pick up her two-year-old daughter and noticed that she started to feel dizzy and light headed.
-From this point onwards, she began to find it increasingly difficult to bend over and pick items up without feeling dizzy or light-headed.
+Her name is Sarah*.
+Sarah* is a 37-year-old with two very young daughters.
+One day, she lent over to pick up her two-year-old daughter and noticed she felt dizzy and light headed.
+From then on, she began to find it increasingly difficult to bend over or pick items up without feeling dizzy or light-headed.

 Sarah* decided to get help and see a physio.
-Upon examination, the physio noticed blurred vision combined with uncontrolled/shakey (nystagymus) eye movements.
-After careful assessment through the use of special tests (Dix Halpike), it was found that Sarah* was experiencing Benign Paroxysmal Positional Vertigo (BPPV), this is a false sensation of spinning.
-The physio educated Sarah* that benign meant that her condition was non-life threatening and paroxysmal means that it comes on suddenly often in short durations and is triggered by certain positions of the head.
+Upon examination, the Physio noticed blurred vision combined with uncontrolled/shakey (nystagymus) eye movements.
+After careful assessment through the use of special tests (Dix Halpike).
+As a result, we identified Sarah* was experiencing Benign Paroxysmal Positional Vertigo (BPPV).
+This is a false sensation of spinning.
+The Physio educated Sarah* that benign meant that her condition was non-life threatening.
+Paroxysmal meant that it comes on suddenly often in short durations.
+This gets triggered by certain positions of the head.

-The physio provided treatment that involved specific head movements such as Epley’s manoeuvre to shift the particles in her ears.
-After a couple of physio treatments, Sarah* is no longer experiencing episodes of vertigo and is back to her regular activities.
+The Physio provided treatment that involved specific head movements.
+For example, Epley’s manoeuvre to shift the particles in her ears.
+After a couple of Physio treatments, Sarah* is no longer experiencing episodes of vertigo.
+She is back to her regular activities.
 Picking up her daughter is no longer an issue!

 *The name has been changed to protect the privacy of our client.